 History Of Walking Football

 Walking football started in Chesterfield in 2011, since then it has grown widely in popularity with several hundred clubs/teams now playing in the UK.
 It is intended for people over 50 years of age to provide exercise and health benefits.
 At Walton we wanted to help create new friendships and community groups and to bring us back to the beautiful game many of us stopped playing decades ago.
-Ladies football was just a dream then, now pro clubs have massive support and this has spread into local clubs, we are of course blessed with our own Sally, the first regular to join our ranks.
+Ladies football was just a dream then, now pro clubs have massive support and this has spread into local clubs, we are of course blessed with our own team of amazing Ladies.

 In the early summer of 2014 Paul Cudmore from Surrey FA approached Mark Blythe to help get the game started in Walton.
 Paul assisted Mark in this aspect and was present at our games for several weeks before handing over the reins to Mark.
 Initial attendances were pretty low but we soon built up momentum and these improved after a few weeks, thanks to the help of Surrey FA and the famous Barclays TV advert which attracted much interest locally (& nationally).
 Pioneers of the game here were Geoff Singh, Dennis Thompson & Martin Kelly followed soon after by John Davis, Larry Dann and others, and very soon afterwards we had about 20 players initially playing on the 3G pitch outdoors.
 During our first winter however games were played indoors, but numbers began increasing and by March 2015 we were “put out to grass” we have been there ever since.